vagnum08/cpupower-gui/README.md

 ```

 ### OpenMandriva
-You can install `cpupower-gui` from the offical repository.
+You can install `cpupower-gui` from the official repository.
 ```bash
 dnf install cpupower-gui
 ```